-- 1. Engaging in conduct relating to a false alarm or report (including bomb threat) or a terroristic threat involving a public school as defined by Penal Code 42.06 - 2.
-Engages in conduct punishable as a felony. - 3.
+- 1. Engaging in conduct relating to a false alarm or report (including bomb threat) or a terroristic threat involving a public school\as defined by Penal Code 42.06 - 2.
 Commits assault as defined by Penal Code 22.01. - a.
 Assault (no bodily injury) with threat of imminent bodily injury; Penal Code 22.01(a)(2) - b.
-Assault by offensive or provocative physical contact; Penal Code 22.01 (a)(3) - 4.
-Makes a terrorist threat as defined by Penal Code 22.07.
+Assault by offensive or provocative physical contact; Penal Code 22.01 (a)(3) - 3.
+Makes a terrorist threat as defined by Penal Code 22.07. - 4.
+Sells, gives, or delivers to another person or possesses, uses, or is under the influence of a controlled substance, or dangerous drug in an amount not constituting a felony offense.
+(School-related felony drug offenses are addressed in Expulsion section.)
+(See glossary for "under the influence", "controlled substance", and "dangerous drug.)

-- 5. Sells, gives, or delivers to another person or possesses, uses, or is under the influence of marijuana, a controlled substance, or a dangerous drug in an amount not constituting a felony offense.
-A student with a valid prescription for low-THS cannabis as authorized by Chapter 487 of the Health and Safety Code does not violate this provision.
-Sells, gives, or delivers to another person an alcoholic beverage; commits a serious act or offense while under the influence of alcohol; or possesses, uses or is under the influence of alcohol, if the conduct is not punishable as a felony offense.
-Behaves in a manner that contains the elements of an offense relating to abusable volatile chemicals under 485.031 through 483.035, Health and Safety Code, or other volatile chemicals under Chapter 484, Health and Safety Code. - 6.
-Engages in public lewdness under Penal Code 21.07. - 7.
-Engages in indecent exposure under Penal Code 21.08. - 8.
-Engages in consensual sexual activity. - 9.
-Engages in retaliation against a school employee under Penal Code 36.06 except, in the student commits a mandatory expellable offense against any employee in retaliation for or because of the employee's employment with the school district, the student must be expelled under TEC 37.007. - 10.
+- 5. Sells, gives, or delivers to another person or possesses, uses, or is under the influence of marijuana or THC.
+A student with a valid prescription for low-THC cannabis as authorized by Chapter 487 of the Health and Safety Code does not violate this provision. - 6.
+Sells, gives, or delivers to another person an alcoholic beverage; commits a serious act or offense while under the influence of alcohol; or possesses, uses or is under the influence of alcohol. - 7.
+Behaves in a manner that contains the elements of an offense relating to abusable volatile chemicals under 485.031 through 483.035, Health and Safety Code, or other volatile chemicals under Chapter 484, Health and Safety Code. - 8.
+Sells, gives, or delivers to another person or possesses or uses an e-cigarette. - 9.
+Behaves in a manner that contains the elements of the offense of public lewdness or indecent exposure. (see glossary) - 10.
+Engages in consensual sexual activity. - 11.
+Engages in retaliation against a school employee under Penal Code 36.06 except, if the student commits a mandatory expellable offense against any employee in retaliation for or because of the employee's employment with the school district, the student must be expelled under TEC 37.007. - 12.
+Engages in conduct punishable as a felony. - 13.
 Engages in conduct punishable as a felony as defined in Title 5 of the Texas Penal Code and the student: - a.
 Has received deferred prosecution. - b.
 Is found by a court or jury to have engaged in delinquent conduct. - c.
-The Superintendent of designee reasonably believes the student has engaged in conduct punishable as a felony under Title 5. - 11.
+The Superintendent or designee reasonably believes the student has engaged in conduct punishable as a felony under Title 5. - 14.
 In addition, a student shall be removed from class and placed in a disciplinary alternative education program under 37.008 (TEC), based on conduct occurring off campus and while the student is not in attendance at a school-sponsored or school-related activity if: - a.
 The student receives deferred prosecution for conduct defined as a felony by Section 53.03 of the Family Code. - b.
 A court or jury finds that the student has engaged in delinquent conduct as defined in the Family Code 53.03 or for conduct defined as a Title 5 felony in the Penal Code. - c.
-The Superintendent of the Superintendent's designee has a reasonable belief that the student has engaged in conduct defined as a Title 5 felony in the Penal Code.
+The Superintendent or the Superintendent's designee has a reasonable belief that the student has engaged in conduct defined as a Title 5 felony in the Penal Code.